Evengard/wp-oauth-client/readme.txt

 = How to configure the applications? =
 When you want to configure a particular application, you will see a Save Settings button, and beside that a Help button.
 Click on the Help button to see configuration instructions.

-= How do I see Corporation, Alliance and Character Name from EVE Online? = You can view your Corporation, Alliance and Character Name in your Edit Profile.
-Copy the following code at the end of your theme's `Theme Functions(functions.php)` page.
-You can find `Theme Functions(functions.php)` in `Appearance->Editor`.

 <code>
 add_action( 'show_user_profile', 'mo_oauth_my_show_extra_profile_fields' );
 add_action( 'edit_user_profile', 'mo_oauth_my_show_extra_profile_fields' );
 </code>

-If you still can't see any values in the textbox.
-You need to login through EVE Online to Wordpress site to get those values.

-= I already have existing user in my wordpress site.
-I want this plugin to use the user's existing profile and do not create another profile? =
-We will help you in this migration process.
-Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
-You can also submit your query from plugin's configuration page.

 = I need integration of this plugin with my other installed plugins like BuddyPress, etc.? = We will help you in integrating this plugin with your other installed plugins.
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.